"I would kill somebody for a carb right now."

 A charismatic Hugh Jackman playing the caring and popular superintendent and head of the central embezzlement scandal has rarely ever been better.
 He brings a lot of humanity to portraying the public face for education in his town while balancing a clear sense of entitlement and vanity.
 An always playful Allison Janney acts as a great co-conspirator turned scapegoat with Ray Romano as another level-headed but gullible co-worker.

 Actress Geraldine Viswanathan as the curious school reporter (a composite/fictionalized character) serves as our entry point into the scandal through her questioning.
-Her curious mind and conflicted demeanour about possibly exposing the crimes of her educators makes for a engrossing narrative without being sensational.
+Her curious mind and conflicted demeanour about possibly exposing the crimes of her educators makes for an engrossing narrative without being sensational.

 Screenwriter Mike Makowsky, who was actually a student at the school during/after the events in the film, wrote the screenplay on spec with an obvious enthusiasm for the material.
-He interviewed many of his old teachers and reveled in dramatizing a local story with zippy flair.
+He interviewed many of his old teachers and revelled in dramatizing a local story with zippy flair.
 Finley and Makowsky's attention to detail and style make the scheme feel perfect for on-screen adaptation.

 There's a really compelling procedural element to Bad Education that makes the real-life story particularly engaging.
-It mishmashes genres including investigative journalism and true crime all in a familiar teen movie setting starring very identifiable small-town adults we recognize (think Election).
+It mishmashes genres, including investigative journalism and true-crime, all in a familiar teen movie setting starring very identifiable small-town adults we recognize (think Election).

 Bad Education aired on HBO and is available to stream on Crave in Canada.